 This task is especially problematic in industries where compliance and regulatory requirements for parts are critical for safety, health, or performance.

 Automated data collection eliminates these obstacles by providing real-time, dynamic workflows based on the accurate information provided by the equipment.
 In fact, the data captured from the shop floor can be used to update the data in ERP and MES systems to ensure such information as cycle time and part counts are continuously updated.
-This helps to support planning and quoting.
+This helps to support planning and improves quoting accuracy and speed.

 Automated data capture can transform a shop floor from a state of reactvitiy and stifled innovation to one of complete visibility and process optimization.